PiSYa99/Olimpic/README.md

-This is my learning path insports programming
+This is my learning path in sports programming